The Wealthspan Framework

 Healthcare costs

-Flexibility Preservation evaluates whether a financial system allows for adjustments in:
+This dimension evaluates whether the financial structure allows for adjustments in:

 Why Coordination Matters